Circulation / Reserve

 tab.
 Any further renewals must be done in person at the Circulation Desk.

-NEW - If staff have any overdue books, their borrowing privileges will be stopped until they renew or return their overdue books.
+If a patron has Overdue books, their borrowing privileges will be suspended until they renew or return those items.

 Remote Access for Online Databases